From On-Prem to the Cloud: Iress Simplifies Global Telephony with Zoom Phone

 Ultimately for Iress, a single consolidated communications platform helps its employees better connect and better support its customers.

-Check out this video to learn how Zoom helps Iress’ teams feel more connected with Zoom Meetings and Zoom Video Webinars:
+Check out this video to learn how Zoom helps Iress’ teams feel more connected with Zoom Meetings and Zoom Webinars: